Scottish Children’s Lottery Review

 Players select their favorite five numbers between 1 and 49 or simply go for a quick pick.
-Next decisions is whether you want to play both Monday and Thursday, and then whether you want to choose to play 1 to 8 weeks.
+The next decision is whether you want to play both Monday and Thursday, and then whether you want to choose to play for 1 to 8 weeks.
 Subscriptions are also available.
 Keep in mind there is a £100 cap on the amount you can spend at any one time.
-The lottery game is available both on your computer and as an app on your smart phone.
+The lottery game is available both on your computer and as an app on your smartphone.
 One ticket for one draw is £1.

 What Can You Win

 Pick all five numbers correctly and the jackpot prize is £25,000.
-There is a five tiered prize chart going down from 4 numbers plus bonus ball to win £2,000, to 2 numbers for a fast pick entry.
+There is a five-tiered prize chart going down from 4 numbers plus a bonus ball to win £2,000, to 2 numbers for a fast pick entry.
 If there are say 4 or more jackpot winners, it’s capped at £100,000, that amount is divided among the winners.
-There is also a £500,000 capped for the total amount of prizes paid out on any single draw.
+There is also a £500,000 cap for the total amount of prizes paid out on any single draw.